What is the 19th Amendment?

 Prior to the Civil War, Black and white abolitionists and suffragists joined together as allies making the U.S. women’s rights movement closely tied to the antislavery movement.
 Free Black women abolitionists and suffragists were active and assumed leadership positions at multiple women’s rights gatherings in the 1850s and 1860s.

-Black men, such as Frederick Douglass, Charles Lenox Remond, and Robert Purvis, also joined Black suffragettes and worked closely with white women’s rights activists William Lloyd Garrison, Elizabeth Cady Stanton, and Susan B. Anthony.
+Black men, such as Frederick Douglass, Charles Lenox Remond, and Robert Purvis, also joined Black suffragists and worked closely with white women’s rights activists William Lloyd Garrison, Elizabeth Cady Stanton, and Susan B. Anthony.

 That said, the women’s suffrage movement did experience tensions and fractures over race, particularly with the introduction of the 15th Amendment.
-And, while Black suffragettes played a pivotal role in the passage of the 19th Amendment, they remained without a practical right to vote following its adoption and were often limited to non-leadership positions in civil and voting rights organizations where their voices were limited and sometimes even ignored.
+And, while Black suffragists played a pivotal role in the passage of the 19th Amendment, they remained without a practical right to vote following its adoption and were often limited to non-leadership positions in civil and voting rights organizations where their voices were limited and sometimes even ignored.

 The Suffrage Movement and the End of the Civil War